 Nature of Grants

 Grant benefits vary according to the provisions of the program of each participating country.
 All Fulbright grants include limited accident and sickness insurance and maintenance grants provided by the Department of State.
 Grants are awarded for a period of one or two semesters (5 or 9 months) for post-doctoral applicants.
 A grant may be revoked, terminated, or suspended.
-Grounds for revocation or termination include, but are not limited to, (1) violation of any law of the United States or the home country, (2) any act likely to give offense to the United States, (3) failure to observe satisfactory academic or professional standards, (4) physical or mental incapacitation, (5) engaging in any unauthorized income-producing activity, (6) failure to comply with the grant’s terms and conditions, and (7) material misrepresentation made by any grantee in the application form or grant document.
-A grant may be suspended if (1) the grantee ceases to carry out the project or academic program during the grant period, or (2) the grantee leaves the United States for more than two weeks without authorization of the U.S. Embassy in North Macedonia or IIE.
+Grounds for revocation or termination include, but are not limited to: (1) violation of any law of the United States or the home country; (2) any act likely to give offense to the United States; (3) failure to observe satisfactory academic or professional standards; (4) physical or mental incapacitation; (5) engaging in any unauthorized income-producing activity; (6) failure to comply with the grant’s terms and conditions; and (7) material misrepresentation made by any grantee in the application form or grant document.
+A grant may be suspended if: (1) the grantee ceases to carry out the project or academic program during the grant period; or (2) the grantee leaves the United States for more than two weeks without the authorization of the U.S. Embassy in North Macedonia and IIE.

 Preference is given to candidates without recent experience in the United States.
 Recipients of Fulbright Scholarships within the past five years will not be considered.

 Persons holding permanent residence in the United States are not eligible to apply for Fulbright grants to the United States.
 Persons who are citizens of both North Macedonia and the United States are also ineligible.
 Employees of the U.S. Embassy and their immediate family members are ineligible.
 Fulbright grantees enter the United States on an exchange visitor (J-1) visa under a Department of State program, which requires them to return to their home country for a minimum of two years at the end of the grant period.

 - Doctoral degree.

 - Proficiency in English appropriate to the proposed research project to be carried out in the United States.